 The upper room became the first university library and contained a small number of books chained to desks.
 The books were moved to the Duke Humfrey’s Library in the Bodleian in 1450 as part of its founding collection.
 The roof and floors of the library are now its oldest parts: both date from 1509.

 Today the room can accommodate up to 50 people for meetings, conferences, dinners and receptions.
-Catering is available from the immensely popular Vaults and Garden Coffee Shop.
+Catering is available from our accredited caterers, Wilding Wine or Oxford Fine Dining.

 University Church of St Mary the Virgin